Upper Peninsula of Michigan: The Ultimate Visitors Guide

 Pictured Rocks National Lakeshore

 Isle Royale is situated way, way, way up north.
 It’s so north and remote that its the least visited National Park in the Park System.
 The beauty of the isolation is the fact that you probably won’t see a human all day but possibly more encounters with moose.
 Boats depart from Copper Harbor and take close to 3 hours one way.
+Find the list of National Parks by state here

 Lake of the Clouds

 Lake of the Clouds might take the prize as best viewpoint in the UP.
 Located in the Porcupine Wilderness State Park, Lake of the clouds is phenomenal year round, but arguably best during fall.
 Don’t miss this one!
+If you’re going in winter, be aware that the only way to the peak is via snowmobile or hiking.
+The roads are not plowed and each way is 6 miles.

-Sturgeon River Gorge
+Canyon Falls/Sturgeon River Gorge

 The Grand Canyon of the UP aka the Sturgeon River Gorge is a beauty!
 If you need that Grand Canyon appeal without the hassle of venturing to Arizona, give this scenic spot a go!
 Its not as grandeur as the Grand Canyon, but it surely will keep your camera clicking.

-Cold Water Dips
+Cold Water Swimming

-Upper Peninsula of Michigan Recap
+Upper Michigan Recap

 There are plenty of other things in the Upper Peninsula that could be listed but these are some of my favorites and must experience.
 Have you been to all of these or are you still working on crossing most of them off of your list?